 GDPR is an opt-in on everything where any personal data is collected.

 Basically, think about people’s privacy before you do anything: design it into your systems, think about how you will secure it and whether or not you even need to collect personal data at all for the service or product in question.

 Think about how long you need to even hold data; whether you can get rid of it later; and when you will destroy it.

 Think about who has access to this data, and where it gets transferred in the world.

 “ARTICLE 1: This Regulation protects fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data.”

 Note that the regulations are concerned with the data of individual people, not companies.

-Silicon Dales’ principle, Robin Scott, gives this analogy:
+Silicon Dales’ Technical Director, Robin Scott, gives this analogy:

 “Treat people’s personal data like you would treat their car.
 When a person lends us their data, it does not become our data.
 We are borrowing it.
 It remains their data.
 We must protect it.

 “If you borrowed someone’s car, you wouldn’t leave it with the keys in it.
 You wouldn’t sell it – because it’s not your car.
 If you did crash a borrowed car, you’d tell the owner as well as the authorities, and attempt to fix the car or provide compensation.”